droycho/WordPuzzle/README.md

 * Enter the following in address bar: localhost:4567
 * Try it out!
 * You will need to either navigate back to localhost:4567 to play again, or use the back button and refresh.
-* FOR SPEC TESTING: you will need to go WordPuzzle.java and comment out line 33, and comment in line 35 to test for letters a,e,i,o. comment line 34 to test for letter u.

-## Known Bugs

-_{No known bugs at this point.}_

 ## Support and contact details

-_{Please report and issues or bugs in the Epicodus forums (http://forum.epicodus.com/top/all) or send me an email.}_
+_Please report and issues or bugs in the Epicodus forums (http://forum.epicodus.com/top/all) or send me an email._

 ## Technologies Used

-_{Java, Velocity, Spark, JUnit, Bootstrap, CSS, Google Fonts, Gradle}_
+_Java, Velocity, Spark, JUnit, Bootstrap, CSS, Google Fonts, Gradle_

 ### License